swarnalee-m/green-website/README.md

 - Moved all files from `_pages` to root directory because they weren't being built in my deployment actions
 	- As a result, no longer need Permalink front matter or the config section for `_pages`
 - Configured [Jekyll Build Commands](https://www.deployhq.com/guides/jekyll) and `vendor` caching on [DeployHQ](https://www.deployhq.com/r/nx7qct)
+- Added comment in `_config.yml` making it easy to hide `.htaccess` include to make this compatible with non-Apache servers

 With these changes, this template would work on any Apache host via [DeployHQ](https://www.deployhq.com/r/nx7qct).
 I chose DeployHQ because it's owned by Krystal UK and runs on 100% renewable energy.